lforst/glsp-vscode-integration/packages/vscode-integration/README.md

 - `GlspVscodeConnector.revertDocument()` should be called when `CustomEditorProvider.revertCustomDocument`
   is called.

+You can use the `GlspEditorProvider` [quickstart component](#Quickstart-Components) to set up such an editor provider without much boilerplate code.

-Additionally the `resolveCustomEditor` function of the `CustomEditorProvider` act as an excellent place to register your GLSP clients.
+If you chose to create a `CustomEditorProvider` yourself, the `resolveCustomEditor` function of the `CustomEditorProvider` act as an excellent place to register your GLSP clients.
 You can do this with the `GlspVscodeConnector.registerClient(client)` function.
 You are free to choose on how your clients implement the needed interface, however if you need inspiration on how to do it with the default GLSP components, you can take a look at the example [here](https://github.com/eclipse-glsp/glsp-vscode-integration/tree/master/example/workflow).

 <details><summary>Code Example</summary>